PharmGKB/PharmCAT/docs/FAQs.md

 If you run PharmCAT on male samples or samples with only one chrX, be aware of the issue and use only the haploid for male samples or samples with a single X chromosome for reporting purposes.
 Nonetheless, the drug prescribing recommendations should be the same for these samples regardless whether they are observed correctly as a hemizygote or a diploid for the X chromosome.

 We will add the support for hemizygotes at the X chromosome in the PharmCAT VCF Preprocessor in the future.

+### Where to find the CYP2C Cluster variant in the PharmCAT JSONs?
+PharmCAT reports an independently significant single nucleotide variation (SNV; rs12777823) in the CYP2C cluster on chromosome 10.
+Till Jan 2023, rs12777823 is only used in the CPIC warfarin guideline.
+In addition, rs12777823 needs to be used in combination with _CYP2C9_ genotypes.

+In the PharmCAT HTML report, rs12777823 is listed independently of _CYP2C9_.
+In the JSON, given that the SNV cannot be used without _CYP2C9_ genotypes, rs12777823 is nested under CYP2C9 as a CYP2C _POI_ (position of interest) for concision.